GJZhang2866/zgj.github.io/_pages/about.md

 - [A comprehensive Overview of CFN From a Commonsense Perspective](https://link.springer.com/article/10.1007/s11633-023-1450-8).
 Ru Li, **Yunxiao Zhao**, Zhiqiang Wang, Xuefeng Su, et al. **MIR 2024**

 # 🎖 Honors and Awards
-- *2023.06* Shanxi University - The First Prize Scholarship.
+- *2023.06* The First Class Award Scholarship of the Graduate School, Shanxi University, in 2023.
 - *2022.10* CCL 2022 Explainable Machine Reading Comprehension - Choice Track, Champion.
-- *2022.06* Shanxi University - The First Prize Scholarship.
+- *2022.06* The First Class Award Scholarship of the Graduate School, Shanxi University, in 2022.
-- *2021.06* Shanxi University - The First Prize Scholarship.
+- *2021.06* The First Class Award Scholarship of the Graduate School, Shanxi University, in 2021.
-- *2021.05* Shanxi University - The Outstanding Graduate Student.
+- *2021.05* The Outstanding Graduate Student.

 # 📖 Educations
 - *2022.09 - 2026.06 (now)*, School of Computer and Information Technology, Shanxi University.
 Ph.D.
 Student.